monomax-io/website/content/_index.md

 Rearchitected the purchase flow in a brittle internal React web application into a scalable and extendable solution handling &gt;AU$100 million of purchases yearly.

 Using node.js microservices and React, extended a hotel-only travel business platform into an integrated flights & hotel bundling buisness.
-[Optimized a checkout process of a React application by 40%](/case-study/luxuryescapes), handling &gt;$300 million purchases yearly.
+[Optimized a checkout process of a React application by 40%](/case-study/luxuryescapes), handling &gt;AU$300 million purchases yearly.

-> Sung dedefined what we believe we can achieve through a combination of both extremely high quality code & fast delivery
+> Sung redefined what we believed we could achieve through a combination of both extremely high quality code & fast delivery.
 >
 > *Timothy Downs, Head of Engineering @ Luxury Escapes*